nikhilango/tourist_guide_zurich/Documentation/README.md

 - By the 5th of november, the website is online and available (for everyone)
 - At least 5 people have visited our website within the next 2 months of its launch

+ After that, we made our [Assessment brief](https://docs.google.com/document/d/1eTr6faLNu0i9bR0ShboSFeq028kOjQ7R/edit?usp=sharing&ouid=101317544645534986868&rtpof=true&sd=true) and we were ready to execute our project.

 <a name="theevalanddec"></a>
 ## Our Evaluation/ Decision
 After the planning, we decided to give every person a role.
 Virginia assured us on searching information of Zürich and Nikhil and I decided to do the programming for the site.
 Including programming the site, I took the role of doing the documentation, IPERKA, and as well the presentation.